zblesk/csv-to-sqlite/ReadMe.rst

 This is a simple script that takes CSV files as input and copies their contents into a SQLite database.
 (Column names are taken from the headers (first row) in the csv file.)

-Installs via `pip install csv-to-sqlite`.
+Installs via

+ pip install csv-to-sqlite

 To find out more, run